 You could just build a fire somewhere, then put it out when you're done.
 Or you could buy one of those metal basins at a place like Williams-Sonoma.
 But by actually digging into the dirt and constructing a pit whose sole purpose is to contain a campfire — by permanently incorporating it into the tiny speck on the earth that belongs to you — you are making a commitment.
-A commitment to your family, a commitment to your friends, and a commitment to having fun even when it's cold out.
+A commitment to your family, a commitment to your friends, and a commitment to having fun.

 1. Decide whether or not to check if local laws permit the building of a fire pit in your yard.